-In connection with the increased use of technologies such as the Internet and the dependence on computer systems to perform necessary business functions, the Fund are susceptible to operational, information security, and related risks due to the possibility of cyber-attacks or other incidents.
+In connection with the increased use of technologies such as the Internet and the dependence on computer systems to perform necessary business functions, the Funds are susceptible to operational, information security, and related risks due to the possibility of cyber-attacks or other incidents.
 Cyber incidents may result from deliberate attacks or unintentional events.
-Cyber-attacks include, but are not limited to, infection by computer viruses or other malicious software code, gaining unauthorized access to systems, networks, or devices that are used to service the Fund's operations through hacking or other means for the purpose of misappropriating assets or sensitive information, corrupting data, or causing operational disruption.
-Cyber-attacks may also be carried out in a manner that does not require gaining unauthorized access, such as causing denial-of-service attacks (which can make a website unavailable) on the Fund's website.
-In addition, authorized persons could inadvertently or intentionally release confidential or proprietary information stored on the Fund's systems.
+Cyber-attacks include, but are not limited to, infection by computer viruses or other malicious software code, gaining unauthorized access to systems, networks, or devices that are used to service the Funds' operations through hacking or other means for the purpose of misappropriating assets or sensitive information, corrupting data, or causing operational disruption.
+Cyber-attacks may also be carried out in a manner that does not require gaining unauthorized access, such as causing denial-of-service attacks (which can make a website unavailable) on the Funds' website.
+In addition, authorized persons could inadvertently or intentionally release confidential or proprietary information stored on the Funds' systems.

-Cyber security failures or breaches by the Fund's third party service providers (including, but not limited to, the adviser, distributor, custodian, transfer agent, and financial intermediaries) may cause disruptions and impact the service providers' and the Fund's business operations, potentially resulting in financial losses, the inability of the Fund shareholders to transact business and the mutual funds to process transactions, inability to calculate the Fund's net asset value, violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs, and/or additional compliance costs.
-The Fund and its shareholders could be negatively impacted as a result of successful cyber-attacks against, or security breakdowns of, the Fund or its third party service providers.
+Cyber security failures or breaches by the Funds' third party service providers (including, but not limited to, the adviser, distributor, custodian, transfer agent, and financial intermediaries) may cause disruptions and impact the service providers' and the Funds' business operations, potentially resulting in financial losses, the inability of Fund shareholders to transact business and the mutual funds to process transactions, inability to calculate a Fund's NAV, violations of applicable privacy and other laws, regulatory fines, penalties, reputational damage, reimbursement or other compensation costs, and/or additional compliance costs.
+A Fund and its shareholders could be negatively impacted as a result of successful cyber-attacks against, or security breakdowns of, a Fund or its third-party service providers.

-The Fund may incur substantial costs to prevent or address cyber incidents in the future.
+A Fund may incur substantial costs to prevent or address cyber incidents in the future.
 In addition, there is a possibility that certain risks have not been adequately identified or prepared for.
-Furthermore, the Fund cannot directly control any cyber security plans and systems put in place by third party service providers.
-Cyber security risks are also present for issuers of securities in which the Fund invests, which could result in material adverse consequences for such issuers, and may cause the Fund's investment in such securities to lose value.
+Furthermore, a Fund cannot directly control any cyber security plans and systems put in place by third party service providers.
+Cyber security risks are also present for issuers of securities in which a Fund invests, which could result in material adverse consequences for such issuers and may cause a Fund's investment in such securities to lose value.